pfalcon/Chsmartbulb-led-bulb-speaker/README.md

 BT to connecting to bulb, changing colors among the main ones (red, green, blue), turning bulb on and off.

-There's a script which sends sequences from the capture to bulb, but color changing doesn't work.
+There's a script which sends sequences from the capture to bulb.
+Thanks to [@acolytec3](https://github.com/acolytec3), color changing codes were found.